 We spent a lot of time putting everything you will need to prepare for the NBCOT exam, in one place.
 This should save you a ton of time researching questions, looking for study material, and wondering whether you are studying the right material.

 With our guide the only thing that you’ll need to do, is study, until you are consistently passing the practice tests with some room for error.
 So just stick to the study calendar we provide and remember that passing this exam is what will make the 5 figure investment in your education worthwhile.

-For those aspiring to become a COTA or an OTR, the NBCOT is your final test before you can go out and pursue your career.
-We recommend applying for the NBCOT and scheduling it ASAP after graduation so that everything you’ve learned is fresh and you have good momentum going into the exam.
+For those in an OTA program to become a COTA or an OTR, even if you study online, the NBCOT exam is your final test before you can go out and pursue your career.
+We recommend applying for the NBCOT exam and scheduling it ASAP after graduation so that everything you’ve learned is fresh and you have good momentum going into the exam.

 With so much hinging on one exam, preparing can be an extremely stressful experience.
 We get it.
-And we are here to help ease the stress by providing a step by step guide to passing the NBCOT.
+And we are here to help ease the stress by providing a step by step guide to passing the NBCOT exam.

-Here is our framework for successful NBCOT exam prep:
+Here is our framework for successful OT/OTA exam prep:

 - Understand the NBCOT exam blue print and which OT domains will be tested

-- Utilize NBCOT’s self assessment tools to identify essential study topics for your weaknesses
+- Utilize the self assessment tools to identify essential study topics for your weaknesses

-- Practice NBCOT’s exam tutorials to gain experience with the exam format and questions
+- Practice exam tutorials to gain experience with the exam format and questions

 - Study terminology, flashcards, and practice questions for 2 weeks improving on and identifying weak areas

-- Create a 6 week study calendar focusing on your weak areas and choose the best NBCOT Exam prep course for your needs
+- Create a 6 week study calendar focusing on your weak areas and choose the best OT exam prep course for your needs

 - Complete your 6 week study calendar and continue taking practice exams until you consistently pass with some margin for error